Rohan138/Rohan138/README.md

 # Biography
 I am a sophomore in Computer Engineering and Mathematics with a minor in Physics at Purdue University.

-I'm deeply interested in software engineering and reinforcement learning.
+I'm interested in software engineering and reinforcement learning.
 I'm doing multi-agent reinforcement learning research at Purdue, and am a contributor to several open-source reinforcement learning libraries, including OpenAI Gym, PettingZoo, and RLlib.

 I'm looking for SWE/ML internships for Summer 2022.
 In my free time, I can be found playing squash or the piano.